of Stardust and the Beasts

 Poetry On the margins of the Second Draft #3

-The pieces here aren’t really poems—I’m not doing as much poetry or reflection as just… writing.
-The Second Margins were meant to be more of a messy corner of my blog, showing drafts and the parts I end up deleting from my finished stories or poems but still feel like sharing.
-Later this week,…
+The pieces here aren’t really poems—I’m not doing as much poetry or reflection as I am just… writing.
+The Second Margins were meant to be more of a messy, experimental corner of my blog—something that might ignite my imagination and lead me back to poetry.
+However, if I manage, I may begin sharing…

 Poetry On the margins of the Second Draft #2